CodeWithAloha/HIERR/src/docs/deployment.md

                 * From localhost:<Environment port> to <YourDomain>
             18. Click the OK button.
             19. You should now see a second condition in the list.
+        2. Turn off other features
+            1. Turn off dynamic content compression
+            2. Turn off Output caching - turn off enable cache and enable kernel cache
-        2. Turn on TLS on port 443.
+        3. Turn on TLS on port 443.
 This will use [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) to use multiple TLS certs, one for each environment:
             1. Navigate to your website in IIS (left sidebar) and select “Bindings…” on the right hand side.
             2. Specify https and hostname is <YourDomain>
             3. Save that
             4. This page should now show http and https bindings.
 Close the window.
-        3. Visit http://<YourDomain> from a web browser other than the VM.
+        4. Visit http://<YourDomain> from a web browser other than the VM.
 Your browser should be redirected to https://<YourDomain> and it should use TLS to secure the website.